manelpuig/rUBot_mecanum_ws/Documentation/2a_rubot_rock_install.md

   >Use the name of the deb file downloaded
 - You will see the Code program in the Ubuntu programs available

+**Sync your github repository with VS Code**

+Once updated the repository in rock4 board and with ethernet connection:
+- add "Git Extension Pack"
+- Select "source control"
+- Select the changes to sync and add commit
+- Select sync and follow the instructions
+  - accept communication with github
+  - insert your username and password of your github account
+  - accep git authorisation when prompted

+You will be able to update your github repository!
 ### **1.2.
 Connection using VS Code**
 You need the latest version (1.75.1).